BW-African-Marketplace-5/back-end/README.md

 ## POST /api/:id/products

 ```
-Note: ':id' in the above POST url should be the logged in user's id.
+Note 1: ':id' in the above POST url should be the logged in user's id.
+Note 2: image url can be left blank.
 ```

 ### Expected request headers: